 Full Form of RBI – Reserve Bank of India

 The full form of RBI is the Reserve Bank of India.
-The RBI is the central bank of the country established in the year 1935 under the reserve bank (Transfer to Public Ownership) Act, 1948, responsible for regulating the supply of the currency in the economy, its credit system and creating the financial stability in the country by using its monetary policies.
+The RBI is the country’s Central Bank, established in 1935 under the Reserve Bank (Transfer to Public Ownership) Act, 1948.
+It is responsible for regulating the currency supply in the economy and its credit system and creating financial stability in the country through its monetary policies.

 History of RBI

 - In 1926, the royal commission on Indian currency and finance recommended creating the Central Bank for India to separate control of the currency and augment the credit from the government and banking facilities in the country.

-- After this recommendation and to give its effect, a bill was introduced in the legislative assembly, but the same was withdrawn after some time as there was disagreement among different persons.
-However, in 1933, the fresh bill was introduced after a recommendation through the white paper on the Indian constitutional reforms.
-This bill was then passed in 1934 after receiving the governor-general’s assent, and the reserve bank began its operation on April 01, 1935.
+- After this recommendation and its effect, introduced a bill in the legislative assembly.
+Still, the same was withdrawn after some time as there was disagreement among different persons.
+However, in 1933, the new bill was introduced after a recommendation through the white paper on the Indian constitutional reforms.
+It then passed this bill in 1934 after receiving the governor-general’s permission.
+The Reserve Bank began its operation on April 01, 1935.

-- After few years, in the year reserve bank was nationalized by India’s government under the reserve bank act, 1948, and RBI was taken over from the private shareholders by paying an appropriate amount of the compensation to them.
-Thus, India’s nationalization of the reserve bank took place in the year 1949, which started working as the government-owned bank from January 1, 1949.
-Presently, the head office of the reserve bank of India is located in Mumbai, Maharashtra.
+- After a few years, the Reserve Bank was nationalized by India’s government under the Reserve Bank Act 1948.
+Then, it took over the RBI from the private shareholders by paying them appropriate compensation.
+Thus, India’s nationalization of the Reserve Bank took place in 1949, which started working as a government-owned bank on January 1, 1949.
+The Reserve Bank of India’s head office is in Mumbai, Maharashtra.

 Objectives of RBI

 The following are the objectives of the Reserve Bank of India:

 - Regulation of the issue of the currency in the economy.
 It is an important objective of the RBI because if there is no effective regulation of the currency, it can negatively affect the country’s economy.